 Dr. Sara Vassmer, Assistant Director of the Broader Impacts Network, has a doctorate in Health Education & Promotion from the University of Missouri.
 Her background includes research in alcohol and substance use issues.
 Dr. Vassmer has experience in grant writing, project coordination, community outreach and program development.
 In her spare time she enjoys exercising, gardening, swimming and spending time with her family.

 Olivia Gill is a Program/Project Coordinator II at the MU Broader Impacts Network.
 She has 15+ years of experience working in various roles with not-for-profit organizations.
 Olivia completed her Bachelor’s Degree from the University of Missouri-Columbia and became a Graphic Design Specialist for a non-profit, working on various projects including print, web, and logo design.
 Later she went to work for the University of Missouri Small Business & Technology Development Center (SBTDC), which is part of the Business Development Program (BDP) of the University of Missouri Extension.
-Olivia recently decided to pursue her passion for Geography by completing her Geographic Informational Science (GIS) Graduate Certificate from the University of Missouri-Columbia.
+Olivia decided to pursue her passion for Geography by completing her Geographic Informational Science (GIS) Graduate Certificate from the University of Missouri-Columbia in 2015.